 Lasting Powers of Attorney

-Anyone could lose the ability to manage their own affairs through accident or illness, a Lasting Power of Attorney (LPA) ensures that someone you’ve chosen can manage your financial and welfare needs on your behalf, when you are no longer able to manage them for yourself.
+Anyone can lose the ability to manage their own affairs through accident, illness, or injury.
+A Lasting Power of Attorney (LPA) ensures that someone you’ve chosen can manage your financial and welfare needs, on your behalf, when you are no longer able to manage them for yourself.

 An LPA is a legal document that sets out a plan for what will happen to you if you lose capacity and become unable to make decisions for yourself in the future.
-It allows you to appoint one or more people to help you to make decisions or to make decisions on your behalf if you are no longer able.
+It allows you to appoint one or more people to help you to make decisions, or to make decisions on your behalf, if you are no longer able.
 This person is known as your ‘attorney’, and you can choose what decisions they are allowed to make for you.

 An LPA can only be used after it has been registered at the Office of the Public Guardian (OPG).